ShivamAtHub/weatherapp_pazago/README.md

 ├── vite.config.js\
 └── package.json\

+App.jsx is intentionally kept minimal and handles routing only, while WeatherChat.jsx contains all chat-related logic and UI.

 **Design decision:**
 This is a single-screen assignment with one API interaction.
 All chat-related logic (state, API calls, UI rendering) is intentionally kept inside WeatherChat.jsx to avoid unnecessary abstraction and overengineering.